 DoS attack, denial-of-service attack, is an explicit attempt to make a computer resource unavailable by either injecting a computer virus or flooding the network with useless traffic.
+In simple words, it is similar to thousands of people trying to enter a room from a single entrance, ultimately causing havoc.
+This not only disturbs the normal operations of the network but also results in poor performance and system breakdown due to overwhelming requests.
+A large-scale DDoS attack (ranges up to 400 GBps) can affect the internet connectivity of an entire geographical region.
 There are two types of DoS attacks: computer attack and network attack.
 Common forms of denial of services attacks are:

 Ping of death is caused by an attacker deliverately sending a ping packet, normally 64 bytes, that is larger than the 65,535 bytes.
 Many computer systems cannot handle an IP packet larger than the maximum IP packet size of 65,535, and often causes computer systems crash.
 It is illegal to send a ping packet of size greater than 65,535, but a packet of such size can be sent if it is fragmented.
 When a receiving computer reassembles the packet, a buffer overflow occurs, which often causes computer to crash.
 This exploit has affected a wide variety of systems including Unix, Linux, Mac, Windows and routers; but the fixes have been applied since 1997 making this exploit mostly historical.